Skip to Content

 For example, your cat might have been abandoned by a previous owner in the rain.
 Or, a passing car sped through a puddle, startling and splashing your cat.

-Also Read: Why Do Cats Cover Their Eyes?
+Also Read: Why Do Cats Smell Your Breath?
 (Find Out Now!)

 Perhaps your cat fell into the pool and couldn’t find a way out.
 Therefore, they started to panic before you pulled them to safety.